KenDickey/Cuis-Smalltalk-MetaProperties/README.md

 ===============================
 VisualPropertyEditor for Morphs

-This package adds ***open visual properties menu*** selection to a Morph's edit menu (menu available from a Morph's constuction halo).
+This package adds an ***open visual properties menu*** selection to a Morph's edit menu (the menu available from a Morph's constuction halo).

 Common graphical properties are presented for easy editing via drag 'n drop.